Recipe and image supplied by the British Egg Information Service: www.eggrecipes.co.uk

 Blackberries are just coming into season at the end of July so try this delicious version of a classic Eve’s Pudding.

-Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use the all-in-one cake mixing method; scrape out a bowl with a spatula; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw safely; use a vegetable peeler safely.
+Follow a recipe; follow food safety & hygiene rules; tidy away; crack an egg; beat an egg; use the all-in-one cake mixing method; scrape out a bowl with a spatula; use measuring spoons; use a measuring jug to measure liquid; use weighing scales; chop using bridge/claw technique safely; use a vegetable peeler safely, use electric hand whisk and oven (with adult supervision).

-1.4 ltr oven proof dish, vegetable peeler, knife, chopping board, large mixing bowl, electric hand whisk, metal spoon, oven gloves.
+1.4 ltr oven proof dish, vegetable peeler, knife, chopping board, large mixing bowl, electric hand whisk, metal spoon, oven gloves, weighing scales, measuring spoons, measuring jug.

 Ingredients (serves 10):